netvl/scala-guidelines/Readme.md

 println("The value is " + n + ", for your information")
 ```

+String interpolation is both more concise and more performant than its alternatives, and it makes the code more readable.

 Avoid using long expressions inside the string, though; if computation is long, store it in a lazy variable or a `def`:

 ```scala